-The SIFT moves (described on this guide's first page) are great for initially evaluating online source credibility.
+Strategies like click restraint and SIFT (Four Moves), described on this guide's first page, are great for initially evaluating online source credibility.
 Once you establish that a source is overall credible and useful for your work, you'll often want to read and evaluate the source more closely.

 On this page, we combine lateral reading with additional strategies for evaluating sources and their credibility.
 Used together, these techniques complement and strengthen one another.
 Combining lateral reading with other critical evaluation techniques is especially helpful when you can’t find much information written about a specific source, or when you’re unsure whether the additional sources that you’ve found are themselves credible or fair in their reporting and assessment.